DECLARE-Project/palladio-headless/README.md

 }
 ```

 The retrieved result objects are mapped to a `NamedElement` of the PCM instance.
 The result objects are strongly typed with the help of appropriate value objects to retain their semantic meaning.
 For example, there are `ServiceTime`, `Throughput` and `Utilization` objects to store the analysis results.
-Have a look at `de.fakeller.palladio.analysis.result` package to see what else is available.
+Have a look at the [FaKeller/performance](https://github.com/FaKeller/performance) project to see what else is available.